arvinsalehi/mini_dns/README.md

 # Mini DNS Service
+Documented by claude-sonnet-3.7

 A lightweight DNS service built with FastAPI that provides basic DNS record management capabilities.

-This project was forked from [fastapi-best-practices](https://github.com/purijs/fastapi-best-practices).
+This project structure was forked from [fastapi-best-practices](https://github.com/purijs/fastapi-best-practices).

 ## Features